McGill University Rowing Club: McGill-Toronto Boat Race

 Since 2020, there has been mutual interest between crews from McGill University and University of Toronto in starting a new annual challenge to take place in early May.
 The duel would consist of a race between men's and women's eights from the two teams.
 The Covid-19 Pandemic has postponed efforts to organize the event but both teams remain interested.

+The first challenge took place on May 6, 2023, consisting of the men's race and inaugural women's and reserve's races.
+Initially set to take place at the Lachine Rowing Club, the challenge was moved to the Olympic Basin after extreme weather conditions nearly sank one of Toronto's reserve eights.
+The men's and women's races took place at the basin, along with a redo of the reserve's race.
+Toronto won all of them.